 Outline of Future Research Efforts: I will complete my project by completing the personal inventory system first, then completing the networking portion to allow game masters to deliver custom items into players’ inventories.
 The game master can see all players’ inventories, but players can only see their own.
 The next step will be to create a spell book function which keeps track of players’ known spells and spell slots.
 Again, the game master can see all players’ spell books, while players can only see their own.
 Finally, I will add a system to ease character creation which can be confusing and daunting for new players.
 Some problems I have anticipated running into include familiarizing myself with Meteor, which can be solved with the platform’s tutorial.
 Another problem could be devices having multiple running games to keep track of.
 To remedy this, I plan on adding a game selection portion to my app so a person may participate in many games as a player or game master and the app will be able to keep track of the information for each game separately.
+In my research into Meteor, I have found a few tutorials to explain how to make basic apps.
+My project will differ from these as none that I have found incorporate multiple tabs, an interactable database, and a friend system.

 Schedule: